MattDierick/RTD-NGINX-App-Protect-UDF/source/class2/module6/module6.rst

 Step 8 - Deploy NAP with a CI/CD toolchain
 ##########################################

+.. warning :: This module is not up to date, due to changes in signature udpate process in the GA release.
+In this lab, we will upload manually the signature package.
+Now, with the GA, this package is available in the public repo.
+I will update this lab soon accordingly.

 In this module, we will deploy deploy NAP with a CI/CD pipeline.
 NAP is tied to the app, so when DevOps commits a new app (or a new version), the CI/CD pipeline has to deploy a new NAP component in front.
 In order to avoid repeating what we did previously, we will use a Signature package update as a trigger.

 .. note:: When a new signature package is available, the CI/CD pipeline will build a new version of the Docker image and run it in front of Arcadia Application